ZASTOSOWANIE W ZALEŻNOŚCI OD PRZYPADKU

 For the purpose of this policy, the following support definitions apply:

-When Citrix initiates a product or release through these lifecycle phases, an announcement is made on the Notice of Status Change (NSC) date and the Product Matrix Table is updated to include the specific dates for End of Sales (EOS), End of Maintenance and End of Life.
+When Citrix initiates a product or release through lifecycle phases, an announcement is made on the Notice of Status Change (NSC) date and the Product Matrix Table is updated to include the specific dates for each phase.
 For definitions of the various lifecycle dates, refer to Lifecycle Definitions.

-The Product Lifecycle Support Policy is intended exclusively for the benefit of Citrix customers with respect to the products they purchase.
+The Product Lifecycle Support Policy is intended exclusively for the benefit of Citrix customers with respect to the perpetual and subscription license software, appliance and Saas products they purchase.
 It is not intended to benefit any third parties or apply to any third party products.
 Citrix reserves the right to make changes to its Product Lifecycle Support Policy, for all products or a particular product, at its sole discretion, from time to time, as business needs require, without notice.
 The Product Lifecycle Support Policy web pages will be updated with respect to any changes as of their effective date.

-To help you plan and prepare for your maintenance and support needs, this page describes the key milestones and support policies in the product lifecycle.
+To help you plan and prepare for your product, maintenance and support needs, this page describes the key lifecycle phases and support policies in the product lifecycle.

 The date that signifies when a new product release may be ordered and fulfilled in all applicable languages, discount programs, delivery methods, and worldwide geographies.

-With GA of a new release, some applicable offerings of the previous release will be phased out:
+With GA of a new release, some applicable offerings of the previous release may be phased out:

-The date that signifies when a specific software or appliance release will no longer be available for purchase.
-EOS does not include the end of availability of a particular license model provided the software or appliance release remains available for purchase under other license models.
+The date that signifies when a specific software or appliance release or a SaaS service will no longer be available for purchase.
+EOS does not include the end of availability of a particular license model provided the software or appliance release or SaaS service remains available for purchase under other license models.

-For the majority of Citrix products which incorporate a date based license model, the EOS date is generally not applicable since new connection licenses work with previous product versions.
-In the event that a product line under a date-based license model is being brought through End of Life (EOL), there will be a minimum 90 days notice of the EOS date.
+For the majority of Citrix products which incorporate a date-based license model, the EOS date is generally not applicable since new connection licenses work with previous product versions.
+In the event that a product line under a date-based license model is being brought through EOL, there will be a minimum 90 days notice of the EOS date.

 The 90-day notice period gives customers the opportunity to purchase additional licenses to allow for growth while they plan for a version upgrade or deployment of a new release.

-The date that signifies when a specific product release will have no further code-level maintenance.
-Code-level maintenance is typically delivered in the form of a product upgrade or update.
-The release of a product update or upgrade may define a new maintenance baseline.
+The date that signifies when a specific software or appliance release will have no further code-level maintenance.
+Code-level maintenance is typically delivered in the form of a product update.
+The release of a product update may define a new maintenance baseline.
 Citrix customers may be required to upgrade or update their product to receive continued maintenance.
 After the EOM date, Software Support Programs and Hardware Support Programs continue as before.
+EOM does not apply to SaaS services since code-level maintenance will be delivered throughout all purchased subscriptions.

-The date that signifies when technical support and product downloads will no longer be available.
+The date that signifies when technical support and product software downloads will no longer be available for software and appliance releases.
 Technical support for issues will be limited to information contained in the Citrix Knowledge Center and Support Forums.
 If the issues cannot be corrected through this method, then an upgrade path or migration to the latest version or product replacement is recommended.
+EOL does not apply to Saas services.